PrestaShop/docs/development/internationalization/localization-packs.md

 The first one is used for listing languages supported by PrestaShop in back office.

-The second one is used for migrating locales from old versions to 1.7.
+The second one is used to match the legacy 2-letter codes used for locales to the standard IETF language tags.

 #### How to update `app/Resources/all_languages.json`?